s-f-azim/WellFit-Social-Website/README.md

 # Payment Test

-   In our website there is a payment process where you can buy courses from Instructors In order to test the buying process you can use this: https://stripe.com/docs/testing link to create a fake buy test.
+   In our website, there is a payment process where you can buy courses from Instructors.
+   In order to test the buying process you can use this: https://stripe.com/docs/testing link to create a fake buy test.
    If you do not wish to visit the link, use the following:
    Card number- 4242 4242 4242 4242